-The subordinated liabilities, valued in compliance with Article 75 of Directive 2009/138/EC have the characteristics necessary to be classified as elements of level 2 own underlying funds in accordance with Solvency II regulations.
+The subordinated liabilities, valued in compliance with Article 75 of Directive 2009/138/EC, have the characteristics necessary to be classified as elements of level 2 own underlying funds in accordance with Solvency II regulations.
+Details are given in the section E.1.2.